Javi-Gallego/SchoolsAPP_Front/README.md

 <center><img src="./public/favicon.png"/></center>

-This is the last project for the FullStackDeveloper Bootcamps at GeeksHubs Academy.
+This is the last project for the FullStackDeveloper Bootcamp at GeeksHubs Academy.
 The APP is a platform that brings closer schools, students and parents.

   ## Content 📝
   <ol>